Manas22-creator/Hind-ke-Sitara/README.md

 🎶 Hind Ke Sitara - A Full-Stack Music Web Application

 Hind Ke Sitara is a modern, responsive music player web app inspired by platforms like Spotify.
 It allows users to browse, stream, and interact with songs across albums.
-The app also includes a secure authentication system (Node.js + MongoDB) and premium features like song downloading for registered users.
+The app also features a secure authentication system (Node.js + MongoDB) and premium features, including song downloading, for registered users.

-(Replace the above URL with a link to your screenshot, e.g., from Imgur.)

 ✨ Features